 Rubens depicts himself as an aristocratic gentleman with his left hand on the hilt of his sword, Each includes slightly towards the other.

 The plants and trees in the garden are all flourishing. this double portrait broke new ground in portrait painting.
-The traditional symbolism is integrated with a scene in which middle-class happiness affluence and affections are expressed.
+The traditional symbolism blends with a scene expressing middle-class happiness, affluence, and affections.

 Rubens is sitting with his legs crossed on a balustrade with his right hand, he supports the right hand of his wife.